Cybernetic1/logic-autoencoder-ttt/SCALING_TO_AGI.md

 **Analogy**: English has ~170K words, but we don't need "170K^sentence_length" unique sentence codes.
 We compose words into unlimited sentences.
 Same here: 8K proposition patterns compose into unlimited situations.

-### Distinguishing Entities: The Entity Memory Problem
+## Appendix 3:  Distinguishing Entities: The Entity Memory Problem

 **You're absolutely right!** Our current network has **fixed constants** (learned parameters), but we need **dynamic entity creation** for "cat_1", "cat_2", etc.